-Let me explain what I mean by 'stiff, but not stiff stiff'.
-Micky Flannagan who is one of my favorite comedians talked about going 'out out' in a sketch of his a few years ago, watch it here it's brilliant.
-In this sketch he describes how there are different levels of going out, there is 'popping out', 'going out', but then there is 'going out out'.
+Let me explain what I mean by ‘stiff, but not stiff stiff‘.
+Micky Flannagan who is one of my favorite comedians talked about going out but not ‘out out’ in a sketch of his a few years ago, watch it here it’s brilliant.
+In this sketch he describes how there are different levels of going out, there is ‘popping out’, ‘going out’, but then there is ‘going out out’.
 This is the same for stiffness, there are things that are stiff, but then there are things that are stiff stiff.

 Now I’m sure you’re still thinking ‘what the hell is this idiot going on about‘ so let me explain a little more.
 When I say something is stiff stiff, I mean it’s proper stiff.
 I mean it’s stiff due to ‘true’ physiological changes, that some structure has altered and changed to cause the stiffness.
 There are two causes for things getting stiff stiff, they are…

 - Joint surface changes